Laura Nereng, Program Manager, Customer Inspired Innovation – Clean Tech

 Magnus is responsible for all relationships with managers specialising in environmental innovation and for coordinating the analysis, due diligence and monitoring of all funds and co-investments in this sector.
 He previously worked at Top Technology Ventures/IP Group, latterly as Chief Operating Officer, specialising in early stage UK technology venture capital and intellectual property commercialisation.
 Magnus commenced his career with Slaughter and May as a solicitor focused on corporate finance law.
 He holds a BA in Jurisprudence from the University of Oxford.

-Diego works as Head of Disruptive Innovation at Iberdrola.
-He is responsible for the technical management of Iberdrola´s venture capital program Perseo, aimed at investing in early stage clean energy companies.
-Diego joined Iberdrola in 2008 and since then he has contributed to the launch and management of the company´s venture program, engaging its activity with the corporate innovation strategy.
+Diego is responsible for the management of Iberdrola´s venture capital program – PERSEO -, aimed at investing in clean energy start-ups.
+He joined Iberdrola in 2008 and since then he has contributed to the launch and management of the company´s venture program, engaging its activity with the corporate innovation strategy.
+Leading a team of investment professionals, he is responsible for the management of the program and the full life cycle of the investments.

 After graduating, he developed his career in several roles related to engineering, technology development, innovation and entrepreneurship both in the Telco (Telefonica R&D and Eircom) and Energy sectors.